Maria-Djadi01/Computer_Vision_Project/README.md

 Welcome to the VisionGames project!
 This repository contains two main parts, each with its own set of functionalities.
 Additionally, there's a GUI section for a user-friendly interface.

-## Partie_1
+## Partie 1

-The `Partie_1` directory contains modules related to image processing and object detection.
+The `Part_1` directory contains modules related to image processing and object detection.

 - `filters.py`: Module for implementing image filters.
 - `object_detection.py`: Module for object color detection.